Tuesday, 23 May 2023

 I would still say, however, that we've had another slight dip in quality, this year.
 Season Eighteen was, of course, absolutely amazing.
 Nineteen was slightly less good.
 Twenty, unfortunately, is not quite as strong as Nineteen.
 But we're hardly in any kind of real trouble, here.
 I still find everything we've been getting since JNT arrived to be above-average.

 Season Twenty might not have been all that it could be, but it was still quite excellent.
-Even in the re-watch, you get the sense that this came from a year when it was a great time to be fan.
+Even in the re-watch, you get the sense that this came from a year when it was a great time to be a fan.

 No comments: